 University Health Services (UHS) is the UW-Madison student health center.
 For more than 100 years, our physicians, nurses, psychologists, and counselors have offered high-quality health care and wellness services that are culturally respectful, fiscally responsible, and developmentally appropriate to student needs.

 University Health Services offers high-quality medical and mental health care, as well as wellness services to all current UW-Madison students.
 Most services are available at no charge because students pay for UHS services with their tuition and fees.

-Check out our closures and modified hours for winter break
+Check out our closures and modified hours

 The Health Care Advisory Committee is a university shared governance committee which advises UHS.

 All new students entering UW-Madison must complete an Immunization and Health History Form.

 In addition to direct counseling services for students, Mental Health Services provides ongoing consultation throughout the year to faculty, advisors, and other university staff.

 Most UHS funding comes from the Student Health Fee, one of the segregated fees that all students pay.
 That means all students are eligible to use UHS during any semester or summer that they are registered for classes at UW-Madison.